Authary/GEENAGE/README.md

 # USEFUL FUNCTIONS

-*preDisc(data,file = None,depth = 1, n_perm = 50)*<br/>
+*preDisc(data,file = None,depth = 1, n_perm = 200)*<br/>
 INPUT: the data and, optionally, the name of a file in which to write the output, a depth (more depth equals more features) and a number of permutations for the computation of features' importance<br/>
+OUTPUT: a 2D list of terms describing the importance of the selected features in terms of prediction and discrimination and the list of selected features' names

+*causEffects(data,file = None, alpha = 0.1)*<br/>
+INPUT: the data and, optionally, the name of a file in which to write the output and alpha, the p-alue threshold for conditional independence tests (higher alpha equals more features)<br/>
-OUTPUT: a 2D list of terms describing the importance of the selected features and the list of selected features' names
+OUTPUT: a 2D list of terms describing the importance of the selected features in terms of causes and effects and the list of selected features' names

 *loadData(file)*<br/>
 INPUT: a filename<br/>